CumulusNetworks/docs/content/cumulus-linux-517/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 ## Server-side Per-command Authorization

-Whe you use server-side per-command authorization, Cumulus Linux sends every command that the TACACS+ user enters to the TACACS server for authorization before executing the command.
+When you use server-side per-command authorization, Cumulus Linux sends every command that the TACACS+ user enters to the TACACS server for authorization before executing the command.

 {{%notice note%}}
 - You can use server-side per-command authorization together with specific command authorization so that Cumulus Linux authorizes certain commands locally and forwards all other commands *only* to the TACACS server.